Yelyzaveta Yakhno

 Yelyzaveta Serhiivna Yakhno (Єлизавета Сергіївна Яхно; born 4 June 1998) is a Ukrainian synchronised swimmer.
 She is World Championships medalist.

 Career

 Yakhno won three bronze medals at the inaugural European Games where she was third in duet, team and combination competitions.

 At the 2017 World Aquatics Championships Yakhno in pair with outstanding Ukrainian synchro swimmer Anna Voloshyna won a bronze medal in duet technical routine which became her first major international achievement.
 Later she repeated her success in duet free routine.
 She also finished third in team free routine.
 The next day she won silver in the combination event.

 In 2018, Yakhno and Anastasiya Savchuk won the silver medal in both the duet technical routine and duet free routine at the 2018 European Aquatics Championships.

+In the 2020 Summer Olympics, she won bronze as part of the artistic swimming team competition.

+After the Russian invasion of Ukraine began, she left Ukraine and accepted an assistant coach position offer from Canada Artistic Swimming.
+She is currently staying in Montreal.